 The Pongal Festival, or Sankaranthi, is a harvest festival celebrated mostly in South India, where farming is the main livelihood.
 The Pongal Festival welcomes the beginning of the 10th Tamil month, called Thai, which falls in mid-January each year and a popular time for marriages.
 Pongal is also a period of thanksgiving to nature, lasting for four days.
 The word Pongal literally means to boil over and hence the pot of milk rice is allowed to boil over as a sign of prosperity.

-The first day of Pongal, called Bhogi Pongal, is spent spring cleaning and discarding old belongings to welcome a new beginning.
-On the second day, Pongal is celebrated.
-Hindu homes start the day with the preparation of pongal (sweet sticky rice where milk, rice and sugar are boiled together) cooked in a new pot that is presented as an offering to the Gods in return for their blessings.
-On this same day, house visits are made and greetings are exchanged.
-The third day, Mattu Pongal, is dedicated towards honouring the cattle, for ploughing the fields and for the milk they provide.
-On this day the cattle are bathed, their horns painted and multi-coloured beads, tinkling bells and flower garlands are tied around their necks.
-The fourth day, Kaanum Pongal, is for younger members of the family to pay respect to their elders.
+The eve of Pongal, called Bhogi Pongal, is considered as the first day and is for spring cleaning and discarding old belongings to welcome a new beginning.
+Pongal celebration starts on the second day with the preparation of pongal - rice cooked with milk and red sugar in a new pot which is then offered to the Gods to seek their blessings.
+Relatives and friends visit each other and exchange greetings.
+The third day, called ‘Mattu Pongal’, is dedicated to honour the cattle as they provide the means for harvest, namely ploughing the fields as well as for the milk they provide.
+On this day the cattle are scrubbed, horns painted and they are adorned with multi-coloured beads, tinkling bells and flower garlands round their necks.
+The fourth day, called Kannum Pongal, is for the younger members to seek the blessing of the older members of their families.